Nature failure is inevitable,

 Awards

-Italian Council, Ministery of Culture (2023, IT)
+Italian Council, Ministry of Culture (2023, it)

-C/O Berlin Talent Award, shortlisted (2021, DE)
+C/O Berlin Talent Award, shortlisted (2021, de)

-Gabriele Basilico - Prize in Architecture and Landscape Photography, shortlisted (2019, IT)
+Gabriele Basilico - Prize in Architecture and Landscape Photography, shortlisted (2019, it)

-Docking Station, Artist residency, Amsterdam (2018, NL)
+Docking Station, Artist residency, Amsterdam (2018, nl)

 Selected writings